Order to Cash Process Explained: Steps, KPIs & Automation

 Who Owns the Order-to-Cash Process?

-Customer Success or Support ensures customer satisfaction and may handle invoicing questions.
+Customer Success or Support, which maintains the customer relationship and may address billing or invoice questions.

-Finance and AR oversee invoicing, collections, cash application, and reporting.
+Finance and Accounts Receivable (AR), which manage invoicing, payment collection, cash application, and financial reporting.

 B2B vs B2C Order-to-Cash: What’s the Difference?